GetStream/awesome-saas-services/README.md

 [Twilio](https://twilio.com/) - Build apps that communicate with everyone in the world.
 Voice & Video, Messaging, and Authentication APIs for every application.

+[SendBird](https://sendbird.com/) - Messaging SDK & chat API for mobile apps and websites.
+Enable in-app messaging for your mobile apps and websites using SendBird messaging SDK and chat API.

+[MessageBird](https://www.messagebird.com) - A messaging API that is packed with features and customizable parameters that enable high volume and demanding message senders to use the platform with ease.

 [Layer](https://layer.com) - The power of messaging for every mobile and web product.
 Everything you need, from UI to infrastructure, to boost retention, engagement or drive transactions with the power of rich messaging.

 [OneSignal](https://onesignal.com) - High volume, cross platform push notification delivery.

+[Pusher](https://pusher.com/) - Everything you need to build scalable realtime apps.

+## Authentication

+[Auth0](https://auth0.com) - Add authentication to your web and mobile apps in under 10 minutes.

+[Digits](https://get.digits.com) - Grow and verify users around the world.
+Digits helps you onboard your mobile app users with simple phone number authentication so you can build safe, viral communities.
+Don’t ask people to create passwords they’ll forget - delight them with a quick and easy login experience.

 ## Email Hosting